AndreZenner/dragon/README.md

-# Drag:on - Build your own haptic VR controller based on air resistance
+# Drag:on - A haptic VR controller based on air resistance

 ![Picture of the Drag:on](images/dragon-web-image-2.jpg "The Drag:on")